Inborn errors of carbohydrate metabolism: Related to glycolysis

 The pyruvate created by glycolysis (in the cytosol) is transported (together with a proton) to the mitochondrion for further energy extraction.

-Under anaerobic conditions (without the use of oxygen) most if not all of the pyruvate is converted to lactate (furthermore producing NADH at the same time).
+Under anaerobic conditions (without the use of oxygen) most if not all of the pyruvate is converted into lactate (furthermore producing NAD+ at the same time).

 Under aerobic conditions (with the use of oxygen) only part of the pyruvate is converted to lactate; the pyruvate not converted feeds the citric acid cycle (CAC); both via pyruvate dehydrogenase (PDC, with Acetyl-CoA as intermediate) and via pyruvate decarboxylation - this will create further ATP and NADH for the cell's use.

 The pentose phosphate pathway (HMP Shunt) is connected to the glycolysis pathway, and can convert substrates to and from the glycolysis pathway.
 It generates NADPH and pentoses (5-carbon sugars) as well as ribose 5-phosphate, a precursor for the synthesis of nucleotides.
 While the pentose phosphate pathway does involve oxidation of glucose, its primary role is anabolic rather than catabolic.
 The pathway is especially important in red blood cells (erythrocytes).

 Transport proteins move substrates through cellular membranes.
 A glucose transporter (GLUT) protein is needed to assist glucose into (and in the liver and kidneys, also out of) the cell.
 De Vivo disease (GLUT1 deficiency) is a deficiency of GLUT1, which is needed to transport glucose across the blood-brain barrier.
 Fanconi-Bickel syndrome (GLUT2 deficiency, formally known as GSD-XI) is a deficiency of GLUT2, which is needed for the transport of glucose between liver and blood.

-Mitochondrial pyruvate carrier deficiency (MPYCD) is a metabolic disorder, in which the transport of pyruvate from the cytosol to the mitochondria is affected (gene BRP44L/MPC1); the deficiency is characterized by delayed psychomotor development and lactic acidosis with a normal lactate/pyruvate ratio resulting from impaired mitochondrial pyruvate oxidation.
+Mitochondrial pyruvate carrier deficiency (MPYCD) is a metabolic disorder, in which the transport of pyruvate from the cytosol to the mitochondria is affected (gene SLC54A1/BRP44L/MPC1); the deficiency is characterized by delayed psychomotor development and lactic acidosis with a normal lactate/pyruvate ratio resulting from impaired mitochondrial pyruvate oxidation.
+A similar disease is also seen in mutations of gene SLC54A2/BRP44/MPC2.

+The gene SLC16A1/MCT1 is responsible for transporting lactate across membranes.
+Mutations in the monocarboxylate transporter 1 (MCT1) gene have been associated with three diseases: hyperinsulinemic hypoglycemia, familial 7 (HHF7); monocarboxylate transporter 1 deficiency (MCTD1); and erythrocyte lactate transporter defect (formerly, myopathy due to lactate transport defect).